- "Malkuth (1)"

 The sphere ignited on contact.

-The fire had spread to the body of the adherent.
-I rushed over to him in an attempt to peel the wings from his back, but I was stopped by the spear of another adherent.
+The fire spread to his body.
+I instinctively rushed over to try and tear his wings off, but my way was barred by the spear tip of another adherent.

 “Kitsune, watch out!”